apache/nuttx/configs/arduino-due/README.txt

   The Arduino 2.4" TFT Touch shield uses the S6D1121 controller , it supports 8-bit data interface.
 The touch IC is XPT2046.

+  NOTE:  When used with the ITEAD shield, the power from the USB connector seems to be inefficient (for example, I lose the USB connection when I insert an SD card).
+I recommends using a 7-12V power supply with the Arduino in this case.

   Connector:

   ---------- --------------------------- ----------- --------------------------- ------------------